mayasharma2110/Bookworm/README.md

 * The Materializecss library was used to help make this website responsive for different devices and to create the collapsible navbar.

+* The Materializecss library was also used to make the cards on the home page reveal the review details for each book.

-* The Materializecss libraries were also used to help make x, y, z.
+* The Materializecss library was also used to help create the colours and style on the site.

+* The Materializecss library was also used to validate user information in the add/edit review forms.

 ### Content